LAWS 7051 Elder Law

 On successful completion of this subject, students should be able to:

-1. Critically evaluate the legal, policy, moral and practical issues concerning Substitute Decision Making for older people;
+1. Critically evaluate the legal, policy, moral and practical issues concerning Substitute Decision Making for older persons.

-4. Display clear and logical arguments in responses addressing legal issues relating to ageing community;
+4. Construct clear and logical arguments in responses addressing legal issues affecting older persons.

-5. Assess ethical issues arising in Elderly law practice and the professional responsibilities of lawyers in promoting justice and service to the community.
+5. Assess ethical issues arising in Elder law and the lawyer’s role in promoting justice and service to the community.

 Subject Content